Welcome to the third Chinese Continuous Visual Speech Recognition Challenge, CNVSRC 2025!

 To sign up for an evaluation account, please click Quick Registration

-The organizers construct baseline systems for the Single-speaker VSR task and the Multi-speaker VSR task, using the data resource permitted on the fixed track.
-The baselines use the Conformer structure as the building blocks and offer reasonable performance, shown below:
+The organizers construct baseline systems for the Multi-speaker VSR task and the Single-speaker VTS task, using the data resource permitted on the fixed tracks.
+The baseline leverages advanced methods for VSR and VTS and offer reasonable performance, as shown below:

 Participants can download the source code of the baseline systems from [here]